haruki-nguyen/.dotfiles-linux/wiki/Ubuntu-WSL.md

 ### Nerd Font Installation

 1. Visit [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads) and download a Nerd font of your choice (e.g., Iosevka).
-2. Extract the font archive and move the font files to the `/usr/share/fonts` directory.
+2. Extract the font archive and move the font files to the `C:\Windows\Fonts` directory.

 ### Tmux